Sergey Golovkin: Garage murders

-In 1988, Golovkin purchased a beige-colored VAZ-2103 car, which he stored in his garage where he began constructing a basement, originally to be used as a workshop; however, he realized it could be used as a dungeon to commit his sexual crimes.
-From August 1990, Golovkin killed eight boys aged 10 to 16 years old; on two occasions torturing two boys at the same time.
+In 1988, Golovkin purchased a beige-coloured VAZ-2103 car, which he stored in his garage where he began constructing a basement, originally to be used as a workshop; however, he realized it could be used as a dungeon to commit his sexual crimes.
+From August 1990 on, Golovkin killed eight boys aged 10 to 16 years old, on two occasions torturing two at the same time.
 In September 1992, Golovkin raped and killed three boys he had lured into his garage, offering to commit theft from a warehouse.
 The last of them Golovkin tortured and raped for 12 hours and then hung up before he went to work.

 Arrest and conviction

-On October 5, 1992, three weeks after the last murders, the bodies of the final three victims were found by mushroom pickers.
-On October 19, 1992, Golovkin was detained under suspicion by the police.
-During the interrogation he behaved calmly and denied guilt.
-Investigators Kostaryov and Bakin decided to release Golovkin, instead setting up a secret surveillance on him; however, a policeman violated the order and put Golovkin in solitary confinement for the night.
-In the morning Golovkin was questioned, and confessed the last three murders to Kostaryov.
-The next day police searched Golovkin's garage, discovering a baby bath with a burnt layer of skin and blood, clothes, and body parts.
+On 5 October 1992, three weeks after the last murders, the bodies of the final three victims were found by mushroom pickers.
+On 19 October 1992, Golovkin was detained under suspicion by the police.
+During the interrogation, he behaved calmly and denied guilt.
+Investigators Kostaryov and Bakin decided to release Golovkin, instead setting up secret surveillance on him; however, a policeman violated the order and put Golovkin in solitary confinement for the night.
+In the morning, Golovkin was questioned, and he confessed to the last three murders to Kostaryov.
+The next day, police searched Golovkin's garage, discovering a baby bath with a burnt layer of skin and blood, clothes, and body parts.
 Golovkin then confessed to a total of 11 murders, revealing where he had disposed of the bodies of his victims.

-Golovkin was found to be sane but with a schizoid disorder, and on 19 October 1994, Golovkin was sentenced to death.
+Golovkin was found to be sane, but with schizoid disorder and psychopathy, and on 19 October 1994, Golovkin was sentenced to death.

-On 2 August 1996, Golovkin was executed by a single shot to the back of the head.
+On 2 August 1996, Golovkin was executed at Butyrka Prison by a single shot to the back of the head.
 He was the last person to be executed by Russia before the abolition of capital punishment.

+Lawyer Yuri Antonyan mentioned Golovkin in his notes regarding Nikolai Dzhumagaliev: